Gandangara: Appin massacre

 Aboriginal descendants claim the figure of 14 is an underestimate, and that many more were slaughtered.
 The bodies of Conibigal and Dunell, after being decapitated, were hung from trees near Broughton's property, as a warning to foraging natives.
-Their skulls, together with that of another beheaded woman, were exchanged for 30 shillings and a gallon of rum each in Sydney, according to the recollections of William Byrne in 1903, and were sent to England where they were lodged for study at Edinburgh University, and were only returned recently, in 1991 and 2000, and negotiations have been underway for over a decade to have the remains, in Canberra, buried.
+Their skulls, together with that of another beheaded woman, were exchanged for 30 shillings and a gallon of rum each in Sydney, according to the recollections of William Byrne in 1903, and were sent to England where they were lodged for study at Edinburgh University, and were only returned in 1991 and 2000.
+Negotiations have been underway for over a decade to have the remains, in Canberra, buried.
 The area believed to be the site where the Appin Massacre took place was returned to the local Aboriginal community by an act of Parliament.

+Sixteen Gandangara people were captured as prisoners after the Appin massacre and four of their children were removed to the Native Institution at Parramatta.
+A young man named Dual was sentenced to seven years transportation to Van Diemen's Land for "his repeated crimes and offences" during the war.

+After the killing times

+With the end of the war against the Gandangara, British colonists were able to enter their country and lay claims to land.
+In 1819, Charles Throsby led several expeditions into Gandangara territory, utilising local men such as Cookoogong and Dual (who had his sentence at Van Diemen's Land reduced and was returned to his home country) as guides.
+Throsby was subsequently given large grants of land in the region by Governor Macquarie including at Throsby Park.
+Macquarie himself visited the area in 1820 meeting with a Gandangara elder of the Burru Burru clan named Nagaray.

+Conflict with the colonisers flared in 1826 around Lake Bathurst, where local Gandangara people killed a stockman after they returned from a cultural ceremony at Bong Bong.
+A subsequent punitive expedition organised by armed settlers was unsuccessful and Governor Ralph Darling sent Captain Peter Bishop with a contingent of soldiers of the 40th Regiment to capture or terrify the resident tribes into submission.
+One Gandangara man was caught and sent to Sydney but was later released.
+It was claimed that no blood was shed during this military operation.

 In 1828, there was some interaction between the Surveyor-General, Thomas Mitchell, and the Gandangara, near Mittagong.
 Mitchell was supervising road construction.
 The Gandarangara are said to have composed a cheeky song about the building of the road (perhaps with appropriate mimicry): Road goes creaking long shoes, Road goes uncle and brother white man see.
 It must have seemed that building a road just to visit kin was unnecessary effort.
 Men from the Gandarangara also acted as guides for Mitchell at the time.

-Notwithstanding the attempts to disperse, round them up, or kill them under Macquarie's direction, the Gandangara population, able to take refuge in the tough hinterlands like the Burragorong, have sustained itself as an organized social group somewhat better than other neighbouring peoples like the Dharug, for in the 1860s they returned to demand restitution of their lands.
+Notwithstanding the attempts to disperse, intimidate, round them up, or kill them, the Gandangara population took refuge in the tough hinterlands like the Burragorong or at the estates of friendly colonists, and sustained themselves to the point where in the 1860s some claimed partial restitution of their lands.

-Remnants of the Gandangara lived at Burragorang on the Wollondilly River, where they were interviewed in the early 1900s by the ethnographer R. H. Mathews, who took down some of their legendary lore.